filerjs/filer/README.md

 checksum: false //default 'false'.
 False will skip files if their size AND modified times are the same (regardless of content difference).
 time: true //default 'false'.
 Preserves file modified time when syncing.
 links: true //default 'false'.
 Copies symlinks as links instead of resolving.
+fs: new Filer.FileSystem() //takes an optional FS reference to sync the changes to.
+If absent syncs to/from the same FS.

 Example: